KelvinCPChiu/Mask-RCNN-Tless/README.md

 Note the dataset evaluation function is still implementating.
 Error will occur after testing prediction.

 For demo, please use the jupyter notebook of Mask_R-CNN_CPU.ipynb.
-Modifying the saved weight model location in COCO_Demo() function.

-The datasets directory should used in the following format.
+The datasets directory should use the following format,

     -datasets
     |-coco